Did you know?

 of energy can be produced annually during normal weather conditions.

-This number compares the amount of power being produced by the facility to the equivalent number of typical residential homes it could support at this moment.
+This number compares the amount of energy being produced by the facility to the equivalent number of typical residential homes it could support.

 Empowering renewables